arpitbbhayani/articles/blogs/decipher-repeated-key-xor.md

 When chunk length is equal to the length of the encryption key, the XOR operation on any two chunks will reduce the expression to XOR of the corresponding plain texts (as seen above), because there will be a perfect alignment of bytes from ciphertext and bytes from the keys i.e every `i`th byte from both the chunks would have been XORed with `i`th byte from the encryption key.

-We have established that for chunk length equal to the length of encryption key `c[i] XOR c[j]` is effectively `p[i] XOR p[j]`.
+We have established that for chunk length equal to the length of the encryption key `c[i] XOR c[j]` is effectively `p[i] XOR p[j]`.
 Since we have assumed that the plain text is a lowercased English sentence the XOR is happening between bytes residing numerically closer to each other and hence has a lower Average Hamming Score between them; because of which we see a minimum at this particular chunk length.
 The Hamming Score will be much higher for lengths other than the length of Encryption Key because during XOR operation the expression stays irreducible and hence hamming distance is computed panning the entire range of bytes `[0, 256)`.

 ### Something far more interesting